HazyResearch/deepdive/doc/walkthrough-mention.md

 And when selecting them, users must explicitly alias `id` to `[relation_name].id` and `[variable]` to `[relation_name].[variable]` for system to use.
 See more in [inference rule guide](inference_rules.html).

-Before getting results, let's try to incorporate a bit of domain knowledge into our model.
-For example, we know that has_spouse is symmetric.
-That means, if Barack Obama is married to Michelle Obama, then Michelle Obama is married to Barack Obama, and vice versa. (`Marry(A,B) <-> Marry(B,A)`) We can encode this knowledge in a second inference rule:

-    inference.factors {

-      # ...(other inference rules)

-      f_has_spouse_symmetry {
-        input_query: """
-          SELECT r1.is_true AS "has_spouse.r1.is_true",
-                 r2.is_true AS "has_spouse.r2.is_true",
-                 r1.id      AS "has_spouse.r1.id",
-                 r2.id      AS "has_spouse.r2.id"
-          FROM has_spouse r1,
-               has_spouse r2
-          WHERE r1.person1_id = r2.person2_id
-            AND r1.person2_id = r2.person1_id
-          """
-        function: "Equal(has_spouse.r1.is_true, has_spouse.r2.is_true)"
-        weight: "?"
-      }

-    }

-There are many [other kinds of factor functions](inference_rule_functions.html) you could use to encode domain knowledge.

-We are almost ready to run!
-In order to evaluate our results, we also want to define a *holdout fraction* for our predictions.
-The holdout fraction defines how much of our training data we want to treat as testing data used to compare our predictions against.
-By default the holdout fraction is `0`, which means that we cannot evaluate the precision of our results.
-Add the following line to holdout 1/4 of the training data:

-    calibration.holdout_fraction: 0.25

 <!-- Finally, there is one last technical details we need to pay attention to.
 Our first rule is very sparse, in other words, the same features usually only applies to a few candidates that we extract.
 Our second rule on the other hand applies to every candidate, which means that DeepDive will learn a very high weight for it.
 This discrepancy can lead to longer convergence times during the inference step if we don't select a correct "learning rate".
 For such a case, let's change the learning rate from the default of "0.1" to the "0.001" by adding the following sampler options to the configuration file: